VictorEijkhout/make-support-files/README.md

 ### Permissions

-The installation pass standard opens the install directory to the world.
+The installation pass by default opens the install directory to the world.
 If you write your own installation:

 ```